 Zoe Crosher is an artist who lives and works in Los Angeles.
-She is primarily interested in the gaps between expectation and misremembering, perfectly suited to the historical conditions of photography, the documentary impulse and re-imagined narrative.
-Throughout her work she questions the notion of a singular history and single image of this imaginary, as well as the efficacy and problems of the archive, totality, and “truth”.
-With a particular conceptual aesthetic, playing with misinformation and mis-captioning and confusing and collapsing the real and the fake over and through time, she iteratively blurs reality, image, material and disappearance, often in relation to forgotten (mainly female) figures.
+Her projects mine history both real and manufactured, and concern the schism of documentary—the interstice between the presumption of truth and what that reality actually is.
+Crosher’s practice engages with this confusion, upending the assumption of truth in documentary, often collapsing fiction and reality.
+With a particular conceptual aesthetic, playing with misinformation, mis-captioning, rephotography and the archive, she iteratively blurs reality, image, material and disappearance, often in relation to obsolesce and forgotten (mainly female) figures.
 The resulting ‘Imagiatic’ is an idea she coined to describe work related to image, imaginary, imagene, etc. but is not bound to the photographic.
 Realized primarily as various types of images and bronzed sculptures, as well as ‘stand-in collaborations’ with other artists and curators, she has most recently been conceptually mapping Los Angeles and the troubled notion of the “West”.
 She is currently working on a forthcoming book, The Good & The Glamorous: a Memoir of Misremembering, and preparing for a solo exhibition at The Aspen Museum for Winter 2017.